Nirpat3/RapidSupport/replit.md

 ## Overview

 Support Board is a modern, full-stack customer support platform built with React and Node.js.
 It provides real-time chat capabilities, conversation management, and an admin dashboard for seamless customer service operations.
-The platform supports multiple user roles (admin, agent, customer) with features like conversation assignment, status tracking, priority management, and comprehensive dashboard analytics.
+The platform supports multiple user roles (admin, agent, customer) with features like conversation assignment, status tracking, priority management, comprehensive dashboard analytics, internal staff chat for agent-to-agent communication, and an anonymous customer chat widget for public customer support.

 ## User Preferences